pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// allocated the resource driver to inform the scheduler where it can
 	// schedule Pods using the ResourceClaim.
 	//
-	// A resource driver may already set this before the resource is
-	// allocated.
-The scheduler will then check this field in addition to
-	// UnsuitableNodes to filter out nodes where the resource cannot be
-	// allocated.
+	// Node-local resources can use the `kubernetes.io/hostname` label
+	// to select a specific node.
 	//
 	// Setting this field is optional.
 If nil, the resource is available
 	// everywhere.